ANCPLabOldenburg/bids_manager_documentation/index.md

 * A DICOM dataset— if you don’t have one, a [dummy dataset](./extra/download) is available so you can follow along with the tutorial.

 ## I've got a question!
 If you have any questions or encounter difficulties while working with BIDS Manager, please don’t hesitate to get in touch with us.
-You can send an e-mail to karel.mauricio.lopez.vilaret@uni-oldenburg.de or check a `New Issue` in the [BIDS-Manager github](https://github.com/ANCPLabOldenburg/BIDS-Manager/issues).
+You can send an e-mail to karel.mauricio.lopez.vilaret@uni-oldenburg.de or create a [`New Issue`](https://github.com/ANCPLabOldenburg/BIDS-Manager/issues) in the BIDS-Manager github.

 ## Acknowledgements
 This tutorial was made possible through the dedicated work of the [Jupyter community](https://jupyter.org/community), specifically, the [Executable/Jupyter Book](https://executablebooks.org/en/latest/).